hrishikeshrt/sangrahaka/README.md

 An easy and robust web-based distributed **Annotation and Querying Framework**.

-This work has been accepted in ESEC/FSE 2021.
+This work has been accepted in [ESEC/FSE 2021](https://2021.esec-fse.org/).

-## Instructions
+## Install

+Saṅgrāhaka is presented as a full-stack application that you can install on your own server.

+The detailed installation instructions are available at [INSTALL.md](INSTALL.md).

+### Basic Setup

-* Clone repository
+* Clone (or Download) this repository.
 * `pip install -r requirements.txt`
-*  Install [Neo4j](https://neo4j.com/download-center/#community) (Required for querying)
-    - Navigate to the `Neo4j` installation directory
-    - Start Graph server `./bin/neo4j console`
 * Copy `settings.sample.py` to `settings.py` and make appropriate changes.
 * Run application server using `python3 server.py`
 * Load the URL displayed on the terminal in the browser of your choice.